cfasana/mqtt2ros_android_example/README.md

     * [`ROS2 Humble`](https://docs.ros.org/en/rolling/Releases/Release-Humble-Hawksbill.html) is chosen as ROS distribution
     * [`mqtt_client`](https://wiki.ros.org/mqtt_client) ROS package is used to map MQTT topics to ROS ones and viceversa

 In the following, a description of how to configure the environment and run the example is provided.
-The steps can be slightly adapted to run the example with a different setup (_e.g.,_ using another ROS distribution)
+The steps can be slightly adapted to run the example with a different setup (_e.g.,_ using another ROS distribution).

+**N.B.** If you plan to use `Android SDK >= 31`, have a look at the final section of this documentation about `Using Android SDK >= 31`.

 ## Environment configuration
 ### Configuration of the ROS-based device